What is mpox, previously called monkeypox?

 Some smallpox vaccines can prevent mpox, including the ACAM2000 and Jynneos vaccines.
 These vaccines can be used to prevent mpox because smallpox and mpox are caused by related viruses.

-Health care providers may suggest that people who have been exposed to mpox get vaccinated.
-Some people who are at risk of being exposed to the virus in their work, such as lab workers, may get vaccinated too.
+Health care professionals may suggest that people who have been exposed to mpox get vaccinated.
+Some people who are at risk of exposure to the virus in their work, such as lab workers, may get vaccinated too.

 The CDC doesn't recommend that everyone get vaccinated against mpox at this time.